Kingxukai/linux/Documentation/arch/arm/samsung/overview.rst

 -------------

-  A number of configurations are supplied, as there is no current way of unifying all the SoCs into one kernel.
+  A number of configurations are supplied, as there is no current way of unifying all the woke SoCs into one kernel.

   s5pc110_defconfig
 	- S5PC110 specific default configuration